dsiroky/dsml/README.md

 # dsml - C++ state machine library

 Heavily inspired by ["boost"-sml](https://github.com/boost-experimental/sml).
-Motivation to create another SM library was to have well implemented anonymous transitions and more straightforward approach to composite state machines. *dsml* does not aim to be fully UML compliant.
+Motivation to create another SM library was to have well implemented anonymous transitions and more straightforward approach to composite state machines. *dsml* aims to be almost UML compliant.

 ## Main goals